jamshaidsohail5/cube-lang/readme.md

 ### Objects

 The `define` keyword is used for class definitions.
-Similar to C#, objects in cube can have auto-generated properties with getters and setters.
+Similar to C#, objects in cube have auto-generated properties with getters and setters.

 An example of object-oriented programming is a temperature class with a Celsius value that can be increased, or converted to Fahrenheit.